openstack/telemetry-specs/specs/mitaka/event-alarm-timeout.rst

 * sends out 'alarm.timeout.end' event
 * pick up nearest timeout request and start sleeping for it

-In future, we need timeout thread disaster-recovery capability, that is, no loss of timeout info when evaluator crash.
-Need store pending timeout requests in DB, and feed evaluator when restarting.

 The final alarm status depends on the order of events.
 If 'timeout.end' event comes first, alarm status becomes 'TIMEOUT' and following desired event is